Watch METAR Reports

 Developer’s Note - October 13, 2020:

 Version 2.5.5 has been released and will soon be available on the Apple App Store.
 This new version has been updated for iOS 14.0 and WatchOS 7.0.
 It also offers a new Aircraft Risk factor selection that allows a pilot to modify the risk depending on the type aircraft flown (see Tutorial for more).

-The Flight Risk Assessment Tool or “FRAT” is a free iphone/ipad application with a companion watch application.
-It was designed to aid pilots with identifying safety hazards and the in risk level of each identified hazard during preflight planning.
+The Flight Risk Assessment Tool or “FRAT” is an iphone & ipad application with a companion watch application.
+It was designed to aid pilots with identifying safety hazards and the risk level of each identified hazard during preflight planning.
 It is primarily targeted for general aviation pilots, but can be used by any pilot to aid in Risk Management (for more information, select Risk Management from the menu above).
 The FRAT uses the familiar PAVE (Pilot-Aircraft-enVironment-External Pressures) checklist to make the assessment.